sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/digitalocean.md

-# Install Sourcegraph with Docker Compose on DigitalOcean
+# Install Sourcegraph with Docker Compose on Digital Ocean

 This tutorial shows you how to deploy Sourcegraph via [Docker Compose](https://docs.docker.com/compose/) to a single Droplet running on DigitalOcean.